gearglow/ReptiliaWithATwist/The List - Outtakes.md

 "So petrify them," Luna said.
 "Or frame them.
 And nobody's said what happens after.
 What are we fighting for?
 What's worth getting our hands bloody?"

+## Tombstone Throw-Down

+When the portkey set her down, it was definitely _not_ anywhere near Hogwarts.

+Elysia saw headstones, and immediately dropped to the ground, quickly charming her tracking amulet with a disillusionment and a _notice-me-not._

+_I'm in the Riddle graveyard,_ she sent. _No contact yet._

+_Roger that,_ Robbie replied. _Holding position._

+Rising to a crouch, Elysia took a longer look at her surroundings.